 Sadly, we see cases every day where members of private health funds have used the service and then found out that the fund's terms and conditions do not cover them in particular circumstances such as air ambulance transport or non-emergency transport.

-AV recommends you to contact your fund and use the Ambulance Cover Checklist as a guide to determine if you have sufficient ambulance cover.
+AV recommends that you contact your fund and use the Ambulance Cover Checklist as a guide to determine if you have sufficient ambulance cover.

-For total confidence and peace of mind that you are fully covered, it is recommended that you maintain your Ambulance Victoria Membership.
+For total confidence and peace of mind that you are fully covered, it is recommended that you maintain your AV Membership.

 If you would have never been a member before and would like to start a new membership, you can do so using one of the following methods: